joedono/House-of-Z/notes/general.md

 The Grippli Village - Book of Cylinders
 Extracting Anguisa's Soul
 Encountering Viserion
-Excavating the Giant Finger Bones
-**Level Up! - Level 7**
+Excavating the Giant Finger Bones or Pursuing Viserion to Durrstaft **Level Up! - Level 7**